 Start from a Template When Creating or Revising a Safety Policy

 Don't bother recreating the wheel when creating your safety policy.
 You will be wasting considerable time.
 Start with a template.
 Templates are also useful when reviewing an existing safety policy.
-After all, every ICAO compliant aviation safety management system (SMS) must have a mechanism in place to ensure all policies and procedures are reviewed regularly.
+After all, every ICAO compliant aviation (SMS) must have a mechanism in place to ensure all policies and procedures are reviewed regularly.

 Final Thoughts on Aviation Safety Policies

 Many companies don't take their safety policy seriously.
 During the initial SMS implementation, the safety policy is often a rushed requirement that is simply: